-The History of Ratu Boko Temple
+Ratu Boko Temple & Palace History

-He is looking for peace and decides to build a monastery on the hill.
+Ratu Boko Temple and Palace even existed before Borobudur and Prambanan Temple.
+Abhayagiriwihara inscription from 792 AD that was found in the temple mentions that Rakai Panangkaran is the one who built it.
+At that time, Rakai Panangkaran was removed from his throne.
+For that reason, he is looking for peace and decides to build a monastery on the hill.
 And that is the meaning of Abhayagiriwihara means.
 A monastery built on a hill of peace.

-The Legend of Queen Boko
+The Myth of Queen Boko

 After giving birth to a baby boy, Prabu Boko begins to like eating human meat.
 She thinks it’s what she needs to have more strength and power.
 The King, Prabu Dewatasari got very mad and cast out Prabu Boko from the palace.
 The King felt really upset and decide to build a palace with a giant gate.
 Just as giant as her Queen and named the palace after her.